drivera123/LDRS591/Unit-2/learning-activities.md

 a\) Read chapter 3 in Badke \(2017\) text.

-b\) Complete Assignment \#1 and submit the assignment in the assignment 1 drop box on Moodle.
+b\) Complete Assignment \#1 and submit it via the assignment 1 drop box in the Learning Management System (LMS).

 ### Learning Activity 3: